 - 1. Log in to the agent workstation as an administrator. - 2.
-Double-click on the licon in the status bar.
-The SES Evolution agent interface appears. - In the Help and support tab, click on Events.
+Double-click on the will icon in the status bar.
+The SES Evolution agent interface appears. - 3.
+On the Help and support tab, click Events.
 The list of logs from this workstation appears. - 4.
 Click on Export events... and choose the destination folder.
 A cab file is generated.